breard-r/acmed-wiki/en/Hooks-And-Groups.md

 [//]: # (notice and this notice are preserved.
 This file is offered as-is,)
 [//]: # (without any warranty.)

-In order to be able to adapt as much as possible to your environment, ACMEd gives you the possibility to configure the actions to be carried out in certain circumstances.
-To this end, ACMEd allows you to define shell commands that will be called during certain phases of its execution.
-These pre-configured shell commands are here called hooks.
+As computing environments vary widely, it is necessary for ACMEd to be adaptable.
+That is accomplished with ACMEd's ability to run shell commands or call custom scripts for any required certificate processing.
+In the world of ACMEd, these custom commands are called `hooks`.

 ---

-## The execution phases
+## Phases of Execution

-Hooks can only be defined for accounts and certificates .
-When, for these elements, the process reaches certain execution phases, the associated hooks are then triggered.
-Note that if several hooks have been defined, they are executed in the order in which they were declared.
+Hooks can only be defined for [accounts](Accounts.md) and [certificates](Certificates.md).
+When, for these elements, the process reaches certain stages of execution, the associated hooks are triggered.
+Note that groups of hooks are executed in the order in which they were declared.

-Accounting Phases
+### Accounting Phases

 In the context of accounts, the only existing execution phases are those relating to the creation and modification of the file containing the information of the account in question (name, private key, etc.).

+Before/After Creation:
+- `file-pre-create`: fires before a file is created
 - `file-post-create`: Triggered after a file is created

+Before/After Modification:
+- `file-pre-edit`: fires before a file is modified
 - `file-post-edit`: Triggered after a file is modified
-- `file-pre-create`: fires before a file is created
-- `file-pre-edit`: fires before a file is modified

 ---

 ## Certificate Phases

-For certificates, the execution phases are divided into three groups.

-First, the execution phases relating to the achievement of the ACME challenges.
+Certificates are broken down into the following groups:

+Before/After a DNS Challenge:
 - `challenge-dns-01`: Triggered when a DNS-01 challenge is required
 - `challenge-dns-01-clean`: fires after the remote server has successfully verified the completion of a DNS-01 challenge

+Before/After a HTTP Challenge:
 - `challenge-http-01`: Fires when a HTTP-01 challenge is required
 - `challenge-http-01-clean`: Fires after the remote server has successfully verified the completion of an HTTP-01 challenge

+Before/After a TLS Challenge:
 - `challenge-tls-alpn-01`: Triggered when a TLS-ALPN-01 challenge is required
 - `challenge-tls-alpn-01-clean`: fires after the remote server has successfully verified the completion of a TLS-ALPN-01 challenge

-Then, just like for accounts, there are the execution phases relating to the creation or modification of certificate files and associated private keys.
+Before/After Certificate Creation:

-- `file-post-create`: Triggered after a file is created
+- `file-pre-create`: fires before a certificate is created
-- `file-post-edit`: Triggered after a file is modified
+- `file-post-create`: Triggered after a certificate is created

+Before/After Certificate Modification:
-- `file-pre-create`: fires before a file is created
+- `file-pre-edit`: fires before a certificate is modified
-- `file-pre-edit`: fires before a file is modified
+- `file-post-edit`: Triggered after a certificate is modified

-Finally, there is a balance sheet execution phase.
+And the End phase:
 - `post-operation`: Triggered at the end of a certificate creation or renewal request

 ---

 ## Using hooks

-Since ACMEd does not perform any action by itself to respond to the challenges necessary to validate certificate identifiers, it is imperative to use hooks to respond to these challenges.
-Thanks to this system, ACMEd does not make any presuppositions about how your infrastructure is composed: it is you who tell it, thanks to hooks, what commands to launch in order to achieve this objective.

-When a certificate has been renewed, you will certainly want to reload the various services that use it.
-This can be done via different init systems (systemd, SysV init, Upstart, etc.) or by custom means, ACMEd once again makes no presuppositions about your infrastructure and lets you define the commands to run.
-This hook can also be an opportunity to send a notification to the people administering the system to inform them of the progress of the operation.

-Since keys and certificates are critical elements, many people want to save them or even archive their entire history.
-In some infrastructures, it is necessary to deploy certificates on other machines.
-It is to meet this wide variety of uses that ACMEd allows you to define hooks relating to the creation and modification of certain files.

-Since some usages are very widespread, ACMEd provides a configuration file, included by default, defining commonly used hooks .
-Definition of a hook

-To define a hook, it is necessary to give it a name, the execution phases during which it must be triggered, the command to launch as well as any parameters of the latter.
-Note that the execution phases are entered in the table type.
+Since ACMEd does not perform any action itself to pass a challenge, it is necessary that hooks perform all necessary actions to validate a certificate challenge.
+ACMEd's design allows for very flexible and customized actions to be taken at each step in the process.

+For example, after a certificate has been granted, it is usually necessary to restart the various services that utilize the certificate.
+ACMEd allow that to be done easily regardless of which init system is utilized: systemd, SysV init, SMF, Upstart, etc.

+Below, there is even an example of sending an e-mail using sendmail when a certificate renewal is attempted.

+At a minimum, a hook definition requires a name, execution phase, and command to execute.

+Example 'echo -e "Hello World!"' hook:

 ```
 [[hook]]